Bruswei/itx-git-workshop/readme.md

 ## Task 3:

 Do the same with `feat/note-3` without looking at previous steps.
 Remember to rebase before merging to keep the graph clean!

+## Task 4:

+It is time to make your own git repository.
+This could be done to an existing project without using Git, or you can just start a new project to play it around.
+Head over to Github.com and try to make your own git repo!